-The Division of Neonatology at The Children’s Hospital of Philadelphia (CHOP) is once again the beneficiary for the 2015 Black Tie Tailgate.
-The 2014 event netted over $447,000 for the Division!
+The Division of Neonatology at The Children’s Hospital of Philadelphia (CHOP) was once again the beneficiary for the 2015 Black Tie Tailgate.
+The 2015 event netted over $459,000 for the Division!
 In two years, the Black Tie Tailgate raised more than $900,000 for the Division of Neonatology.

 CHOP’s Division of Neonatology received U.S. News and World Report’s top ranking for 2014-15.
 Its Newborn/Infant Intensive Care Unit (N/IICU) has the expertise to provide the highest level of specialized care for critically-ill neonates, including premature infants and those with complex birth defects or rare disorders.
 Children’s Hospital is nationally recognized as a leader in the repair of congenital anomalies during the neonatal period.
 Years of experience and research have led to the development of multidisciplinary programs for neonatal conditions such as airway disorders, chronic lung disease and neonatal stroke.
 Over the years, CHOP’s neonatal program has grown beyond the Hospital’s walls through the CHOP Newborn Care Network, which runs the intensive care nurseries at 10 area hospitals.

 All proceeds from the 2012 and 2013 Black Tie Tailgate events were donated to the Division of Gastroenterology, Hepatology and Nutrition.
 The donation totaled over $850,000.